ponoor/step-series-support/docs/osc-command-references/alarm-settings_en.md

 #### Description
 Set the notification message when UVLO (Undervoltage Lockout) occurs in the specified motor driver.
-UVLO occurs when the supplied voltage to the motor driver falls below 9.2 V, with or without notification.
+UVLO occurs when the supplied voltage to the motor driver falls below the UVLO turn-off threshold voltage, with or without notification.
 In this state, the motor cannot be operated.
-It will be reset when the supply voltage is above 10.4V.
+It will be reset when the supply voltage is above the UVLO turn-on threshold.

+These thresholds are different between STEP400(PowerSTEP01) and STEP800(L6470).
+For details, please refer to the corresponding datasheets.

 #### Response
 When ULVO occurs same message as [`/getUlvo`](https://ponoor.com/en/docs/step-series/osc-command-reference/alarm-settings/#getuvlo_intmotorid) will be sent.